 - 2 tablespoons heavy cream

 - Fresh nasturtium leaves

 - Organic chamomile leaves

 - 1/2 cup blackberries

-- To make the cupcakes: Preheat oven to 350 degrees F. Insert cupcake liners into a cupcake tin.
+- Preheat oven to 350 degrees F. Insert cupcake liners into a cupcake tin.
 In a medium bowl, whisk together the flour, baking powder and salt.
 In a measuring cup, measure out the milk and then whisk in the sour cream or yogurt.
 Set aside.